-Condition Met Condition Assessed Yes In accordance with CDC and California Department of Pesticide Regulation (CDPR) guidance, and in consultation with local public health officials, develop a plan that includes: A safe and correct application of disinfectants using personal protective equipment and ventilation recommended for cleaning.
+ondition Met Condition Assessed Yes In accordance with CDC and California Department of Pesticide Regulation (CDPR) guidance, and i consultation with local public health officials, develop a plan that includes: A safe and correct application of disinfectants using personal protective equipment and ventilation recommended for cleaning.
 Disinfecting surfaces between uses, such as: Desks and tables Chairs Seats on bus Keyboards, phones, headsets, copy machines Disinfecting frequently-at least daily-high-touch surfaces, such as: Door handles Handrails Drinking fountains Sink handles Restroom surfaces Toys, games, art supplies, instructional materials Playground equipment When choosing disinfecting products, using those approved for use against COVID-19 on the Environmental Protection Agency (EPA) List N: Disinfectants for Use Against SARS-CoV-2 and follow product instructions.

 To reduce the risk of asthma related to disinfecting, programs should aim to select disinfectant products on the EPA List N with asthma-safer ingredients (hydrogen peroxide, citric acid, or lactic acid).
 Avoid products that mix these ingredients with peroxyacetic acid, sodium hypochlorite (bleach), or quaternary ammonium compounds, which can cause asthma.
 Use disinfectants labeled to be effective against emerging viral pathogens, following label directions for appropriate dilution rates and contact times.
 When cleaning, airing out the space before children arrive.
 Plan to do thorough cleaning when children are not present.
 Closing off areas used by any sick person and not using before cleaning and disinfection.
+To Vi.
+Closing off areas used by any sick person and not using before cleaning and disinfection.
 To reduce risk of exposure, wait 24 hours before cleaning and disinfecting.
 If it is not possible to wait 24 hours, wait as long as possible.